COHHIO/COHHIO_HMIS/README.md

    * User Creating (because it is incorrect in our vendor's export)
    * Entry Exit Type (Specific to ServicePoint)
    * User Contact
-   * Full Provider Names (beyond the 50 character limit), Grant Type, Facility Type, Operational, Uses SP (All specific to ServicePoint)
+   * Full Provider Names (beyond the 50 character limit), Grant Type, Operational, Uses SP (All specific to ServicePoint)
    * Provider Addresses, Youth Beds (because they are incorrect in our vendor's export)
    * Veteran data for Coordinated Entry (Custom fields)
-   * Housing Offers (Custom fields)
+   * Housing Offers (Custom fields for Veteran Active List)

 You may not need a miscellaneous (RMisc) file, so whatever you use from this repository will need to be adjusted to leave it out.
 Or you may need a different miscellaneous data file which will need to be incorporated to fit your needs.